MIKNOTAURO/Vivaldi/README.md

 -----------
 These are defined in the 'build.sbt' file.

-If you shall change this file, make a pull request for it.
+If you change this file, make a pull request for it.